View Cancer Clinical Trials

 A Phase 1 Ascending Dose Trial of the Safety and Tolerability of Toca 511 in Patients with Recurrent Glioblastoma Multiforme

-- To identify the highest, safe and well tolerated dose of Toca 511 administered intratumorally via stereotactic, transcranial injection
+- To identify the highest or maximum feasible safe, and well tolerated dose of Toca 511 administered intratumorally via stereotactic, transcranial injection

 - Has the subject given written informed consent?